sayedazharsabri/autocomplete_suggestions/README.md

 # Get started with the project
 - Step 1: Clone this repository.
-- Step 2: run "yarn install" to install all the required packages.
+- Step 2: Run Command - "yarn install" to install all the required packages.
 - Step 3: Add connection string and port details to yarn.json.
-- Step 4: run "yarn start:dev" to execute this project on localhost.
+- Step 4: Run Command - "yarn start:dev" to execute this project on localhost.
 - Note: After step 4, the project will create a cities collection in the provided mongodb database with required location index.
 - Step 5: Import data from [/doc/dummyCitiesCollection.json](https://github.com/sayedazharsabri/autocomplete_suggestions/blob/dev/doc/dummyCitiesCollection.json) to the cities collection.
 - Step 6: Send a GET request [localhost:3000/suggestions?q=dummy1&latitude=34.46999&longitude=-122.25257&radius=393116.845&sort=distance ](http://localhost:3000/suggestions?q=dummy1&latitude=34.46999&longitude=-122.25257&radius=393116.845&sort=distance).

-## Notes
+# To run tests
+- After project setup
+- Run Command - "yarn test"

+# To run using Docker
-- Radius is in KM.
+- Add "CONNECTION_STRING" in host environment
+- Default environment variables are in .env at root, if you want to change anything like PORT then change here
+- To create docker image
+- Run Command - "docker-compose build"
+- To run docker conatiner
+- Run Command - "docker-compose up -d"
+- To stop running docker conatiner
+- Run Command - "docker-compose down"

 # If you create collection manually
 - Note: Please create location index using "db.cities.createIndex( { location: "2dsphere" } )" command.